How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Look at floor surfaces throughout all areas.

-Why this matters: Slips, trips, and falls are among the most common workplace injuries.
-Wet, greasy, or contaminated floors are primary slip hazards.
+Why this matters: Slips, trips, and falls are the most common cause of workplace injury.
+Wet, greasy, or contaminated floors are the primary hazard.

 What to look for: